 3) Palm Sunday directly challenged the credibility of Roman Emperor, and laid bare the tenacity of his power.
 Cue Stormy Daniels (literally) talking about our modern day Emperor wearing no clothes…

 Listening to Story Daniels describe spanking the President with a magazine in his own image is probably as close as my 21st century self is going to come to Jesus riding an ass through a crowd of poor people in direct mockery of a gold-clothed emperor.

 Sure, it was vulgar.

-To me, however, Stormy Daniels is fucking hero.
-In her own words, she’s not a feminist, and she’s not a victim.
-Yes, I cheered – now the people who dismiss the feminists and the victims will hear her.
+To me, however, Stormy Daniels is hero riding an ass.
+In her own words, she’s not a “feminist,” and she’s not a “victim.”
+Yes, I cheered – now the people who dismiss the feminists and the victims will hear her!
 Stormy Daniels is a sex worker from Mississippi who shops at WalMart.
 Yes, I cheered – she’s a “real” Americans and it’s the “real” Americans who need to listen to her.
 Stormy doesn’t care about election scandals, or Russian intervention – she cares about being called a liar.
 Yes, I cheered – this woman is it!
 This is about honor.

 I’m not sure that my non-Christian Palm Sunday was a fitting observance of the Holy Day.
 But I did participate in a seemingly small demonstration that questioned cultural norms, listened to (er- binge-watched) a sermon that exposed and critiqued the power dynamics of our modern State, and watched a deplorable challenge our modern day Emperor by wielding the truth.
 All in all, it was a good day.